ramses-tech/ramses/docs/source/field_processors.rst

 Examples
 --------

-If we had following validators defined:
+If we had following processors defined:

 .. code-block:: python